testground/testground/README.md

 smlbench/store-get-value
 ```

-### Running the tests on the TestGround infrastructure
+### Running a Test Plan on the TestGround infrastructure

-`To be Written once such infrastructure exists..`
+`To be Written once such infrastructure exists..soon™`

-### Run a single test outside of the orchestrator

 ## Contributing